Share this article

 Generally speaking though, wild parrots eat a mixture of seeds, nuts, fruits, vegetables, mineral-rich soil, insects and a variety of other tropical plants.

+Parrots therefore require a varied diet as poor nutrition is a common cause of disease in pet parrots.
 Speak to your avian vet for a specific diet recommendation for your pet parrot, but generally, your parrot’s diet will look something like the following:

-• 20-30% of your parrot’s diet should include fresh fruits and vegetables (take a look below to find out which fruits and vegetables parrots can eat).
+• 30-40% of your parrot’s diet should include fresh fruits and vegetables (take a look below to find out which fruits and vegetables parrots can eat).

 • Up to 10% seeds and nuts - these are great to be used as treats - not when feeding your parrot their daily meal, but for your parrot’s training sessions.